bpwhelan/Emby.Jimaku/README.md

 ---

+## Contact

+If you run into issues find me on discord @Beangate, or make an issue here.
+I've used this process to generate ~150 cards from Dragon Quest XI so far and it's worked quite well.

-## Support
+## Donations

-If you encounter any issues with the plugin or need further assistance, feel free to open an issue on the GitHub repository.
-You can also check the Emby forums for community support.
+If you've benefited from this or any of my other projects, please consider supporting my work via [Github Sponsors](https://github.com/sponsors/bpwhelan) or [Ko-fi.](https://ko-fi.com/beangate)